 Feb 2017 - May 2019

 Part of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
 While a member, worked together with other members and student organizations to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself.
 Built a website that details the history of the Ramblin’ Reck mascot since its inception in 1961 and planned events and activities that fostered a sense of community and strengthened the internal culture of the organization, and refreshed the organization’s web presence.

 Sept 2016 - May 2018

 Led the development of the website for a student-led version of the TEDx conference series at Georgia Tech.
-Working with other executive committee members to drive UI design and build new features that make the website a central location for information about TEDx events at Georgia Tech.
+Worked with other executive committee members to drive UI/UX design and feature development to make the website a central location for information about TEDx events at Georgia Tech.